Department of Agriculture

 E Amount of STAX Protection (C x D x $538.20) $96.88

-STAX payments are determined only by area average revenue, and are not affected by whether a grower receives a payment on their companion policy (if purchased).
+STAX payments are determined only by area average revenue or yield, and are not affected by whether a grower receives a payment on their companion policy (if purchased).
 So it is possible for a grower to experience an individual loss on his or her companion policy, but not trigger an area-based STAX payment (i.e. grower does poorly but the overall area does well), or vice-versa.

-STAX is available in all counties where insurance coverage for upland cotton is offered.
-It is also offered by practice (irrigated or non-irrigated) where possible.
+STAX will be available in all counties where insurance coverage for upland cotton is currently offered.
+It will also be offered by practice (irrigated or non-irrigated) where possible.

 - Where to Buy Crop Insurance

 All crop insurance policies are available from private crop insurance agents.
-A list of crop insurance agents is available at all USDA service centers and on the RMA website at Agent Locator.
+A list of crop insurance agents is available at all USDA service centers and on the RMA website at www.rma.usda.gov/Information-Tools/Agent-Locator.

 This fact sheet gives only a general overview of the crop insurance program and is not a complete policy.
 For further information and an evaluation of your risk management needs, contact a crop insurance agent